kelvinsanchez15/100-days-of-code/r2-log.md

 At the end of the day I had a problem with a serverless function, I spent a lot of time looking for a solution.
 Turns out the function was fine, I was fetching 'localhost'.

+### R2D24
+I was able to perform some tasks, but got really tired fixing a problem with an 'undeletable' folder.

+After an intense search I found that it was a VS Code extension that generated the problem.

+I opened an issue in case it might be of help to others.